cecilebucher/Reshaped/README.md

 ```

 * open a browser and go to http://localhost:8080/.
 The version that was used for the demo was running on Chrome Version 67.0.3396.87.

+## Users

+No need for passwords.
+Here are the different usernames that were used so far.

+* spaulinet: reader rights
+* pbrowdy: reader and author rights
+* fkillouve: reader and publisher rights
+* dbihanic: reader and designer rights